-The Cornerstone Scholarship, Founders’ Scholarship and Second Century Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
-Students selected as a Cornerstone, Founders’ or Second Century Scholar are recognized as potential leaders in the classroom at SMU.
+The Provost Scholarshp, SMU Distinguished Scholarship, Second Century Scholarship and the University Scholarship are awarded to those students who have demonstrated outstanding academic success throughout high school – most importantly by presenting a combination of high school grades and standardized test scores that together place them among the top students applying to SMU each year.
+Students selected as a Provost, SMU Distinguished, Second Century or University Scholar are recognized as potential leaders in the classroom at SMU.
 This designation is based on information submitted in the application for admission and may be updated by sending additional SAT or ACT scores directly from The College Board or ACT, Inc. respectively.
 These scholarship offers are typically included in a student’s admission packet.

 Students who complete the IB Diploma Program will receive a $7,500 per academic year scholarship.
 This scholarship may be combined with other scholarship or grant aid from SMU, but in no case can the combination of institutional aid exceed Tuition and Fees for that academic year.

 Learn more about academic scholarships.

 Your financial situation is unique, so we offer a variety of options to meet your needs.
 These include SMU-funded opportunity grants as well as state and federal sources of financial assistance, depending on financial need and residency.
 An undergraduate’s average need-based loan amount is $4,640 annually.